Gyūdon: Customer specifications

-There are chains that allow customers to specify how their gyūdon is served with code phrases like tsuyudaku (extra tsuyu broth) at no extra charge.

-Tsuyudaku, in regards to gyūdon, is jargon that refers to one kind of specification where the juice and tsuyu mixture is served in large amounts.
-Tsuyunuki is where the amount of tsuyu is specified to be less than usual.
-Also, the term tsuyudakudaku is code for a larger amount of tsuyu.

-Sometimes, as with tsuyudakudakudaku ("dripping with soupiness"), people will request that the daku, or amount of tsuyu, be exceedingly increased.
+It is common to order gyūdon with extra sauce (tsuyudaku) or no sauce (tsuyunuki).
+Customers can request even more sauce with tsuyudakudaku or even tsuyudakudakudaku.

+The practice of ordering tsuyudaku is speculated to have started in the 1950s as a code word originally used by staff.
 One theory says that daku comes from the taku part of takusan ("many, a lot") which, when doubled as in daku-daku, is also the onomatopoeia (imitative word) for the sound of dripping.

-The origin of tsuyudaku comes from Japanese businessmen (salaryman) on their morning commute to work who, due to time restrictions, ask for extra soupy gyūdon (gyūdon tsuyu ome ni) so that they can eat it quickly.

-This trend became so common, that the term tsuyudaku quickly spread among proprietors of popular gyūdon chains.

-Beef ban
+Ban of US beef

-As a consequence of the fear of mad cow disease and a ban on imports of beef from the United States, Yoshinoya and most competitors were forced to terminate gyūdon sales in Japan on February 11, 2004.
+As a consequence of the fear of mad cow disease and a ban on imports of beef from the United States, Yoshinoya and most competitors were forced to terminate gyūdon sales in Japan on 11 February 2004.
 Yoshinoya moved its business to a similar dish made with pork instead of beef, which it named butadon (豚丼).
 Sukiya continued to serve gyūdon (using Australian beef) and also added a dish, tondon, equivalent to Yoshinoya's butadon, to its menu.
 (Buta and ton are both Japanese words for pig or pork, written with the same Kanji, 豚.
 See tonkatsu, tonjiru.)

 The Japanese Diet voted to resume beef imports from the United States in early May 2005, but the ban was reinstated in January 2006 after detectable quantities of prohibited spine tissue were found in the first post-ban shipments arriving in Japan.
 As the issue was discussed between the United States and Japanese governments, gyūdon vendors and customers waited for a resolution.
 As of September 2006, the ban has been lifted.